ql4b/vue-googleapis/README.md

 Ths is a simple wrapper around [Google API Client Library for Javascript](https://github.com/google/google-api-javascript-client) for use in Vue.js project.

-While I was prototyping a side-project I needed to a `YouTube Data API` and `Google Auth`  to perform actions on behalf of a Google user.
+While I was prototyping a side-project I needed to access `YouTube Data API` and `Google Auth` to perform actions on behalf of a Google user.

-The existing plugins I found were either outdated or doing too less (oAuth only) or too much (deciding how I should I have managed user session) so I wrote my own plugin being totally new to Vue and frontend development in general.
+The existing plugins I found were either outdated or doing too less (oAuth only) or too much (deciding how I should I have managed user session).
+So I wrote my own plugin being totally new to Vue and frontend development in general.

 ## Installation